Val McDermid Today

 I never imagined when I started on this journey that I would have the success that has come my way.
 All those novels, radio plays, short stories, non-fiction and even a children’s book make a significant pile that I have every intention of adding to.

-I divide my year between writing and promoting my work at home and abroad, and when I’m not travelling, I divide my time between South Manchester and Edinburgh where I live with my partner and my son.
+I divide my year between writing and promoting my work at home and abroad, and when I’m not travelling, I’m in Edinburgh, where I live with my partner.
 Most days, I feel like one of the very lucky ones.

 Giving Up The Day Job